Credentials in Qntrl | Qntrl | Bridge | Online Help

 2. TypeChoose the type of credential.

-3. OAuth 2.0 - If the Credential type is OAuth 2.0, select the existing DRE connections.
+4. OAuth 2.0 - Select the existing DRE connections.

 1. Click Save.